Gomer0319/Armada_Tesda_WF/Week 3/04-Day 4/A10-DOM_manipulation.md

-### Assignment 9: Practicing DOM Manipulation and Traversing
+### Assignment 9: Practicing DOM Manipulation and Traversing in your Portfolio

-This assignment will introduce trainees to DOM manipulation and traversal by making simple modifications to their **Personal Portfolio** using JavaScript.
-The goal is to help them practice selecting, modifying, and traversing elements in the DOM without adding complex interactivity.
+This assignment will introduce you to DOM manipulation and traversal by making simple modifications to their **Personal Portfolio** using JavaScript.
+The goal is to help you practice selecting, modifying, and traversing elements in the DOM without adding complex interactivity.

 #### Estimated Time to Completion
 **2–4 hours**